ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 | XLM-RoBERTa (`xlm-roberta-base`)                                                          | $$67.20 (0.01)$$ | $$77.57 (0.01)$$ | $$88.03(0.03)$$  |
 | Multilingual BERT (`bert-base-multilingual`)                                                    | $$71.07(0.04)$$  | $$76.40 (0.02)$$ | $$87.40(0.02)$$  |

+It is apparent that there is a big gap between our encoder-only and decoder-only models.
+These results are consistent to the findings of the BigScience group ([Wang et al., 2022](#wang2022WhatLM))
 <!--
 big gap between performance
 -->